3h4x/bitcoin-uasf/README.md

 Version bitcoin-0.14.1-bip148_segwit0.3

-If you want to use docker hub just run
+Running node is as simple as running
-`docker run -it 3h4x/bitcoin-uasf`
+`docker run -d -v $PWD/data:/home/uasf/.bitcoin/blocks 3h4x/bitcoin-uasf`

 If you want to build it yourself
 `docker build -t bitcoin-uasf .`